Jerry P. Smith

 Join us on the journey.

 Jordan R. Bauer

-Jordan R. Bauer studies the social, political, environmental, and urban/suburban history of modern America.
+Dr. Bauer studies the social, political, environmental, and urban/suburban history of modern America.
 She has taught courses on race, gender, and class, US history, and western civilization.
-She received an MA in history from UAB and is currently completing a PhD at the University of Houston with a minor in world history.
+She received an MA in history from UAB and recently completed her PhD in history at the University of Houston.

 Michael A. Flannery